 A post shared by Jacey Duprie (@jaceyduprie) on

 And what if that privacy is not just relegated to your bathroom smart mirror?
 Now, smart mirrors are taking ahold of the fitness world, too.
 Since nesting is currently the new going out, this smart mirror trend cropping up allows you to indulge in home workouts.
-Mirror is an interactive home gym: It looks like any other modern full-length, outfit-taking mirror you have in your bedroom, but it has a built-in screen that displays a trainer right in front of you.
-Using the corresponding app that comes with it, you are be able to access thousands of classes or take a weekly class in real time with other users.
-It may sounds like a dream, but it is here and fitness influencers like Erin Foster and Hannah Bronfman are already promoting it.
+Mirror is an interactive home gym: It looks like any other modern full-length, outfit-checking mirror you have in your bedroom, but it has a built-in screen that displays a trainer right in front of you.
+Using the corresponding app that comes with it, you are able to access thousands of classes or take a weekly class in real-time with other users.
+It may sound like a dream, but it is here and fitness influencers like Erin Foster and Hannah Bronfman are already promoting it.